Orgacord/Orgacord/README.md

 ## Other
-👩‍💻 I'm currently working on Zero+ (a programming language)
+👩‍💻 I'm currently working on projecs

 📫 How to reach me: Discord: Organon#4210